-Our organisations, representing the overwhelming majority of teachers and school leaders in England, set out below our united position on key issues for the STRB as it prepares to respond to the Secretary of State's remit.
+Our organisations, representing the overwhelming majority of teachers and school leaders in Wales, set out below our united position on key issues for the IWPRB as it prepares to respond to the Education Minister's remit.

-The issue of teacher pay is high on the political agenda and will feature prominently in the General Election.
+The issue of teacher pay is high on the political agenda.
 That is as it should be - teachers and school leaders have seen the real value of their pay cut relentlessly since 2010, with cuts of some 15% against RPI inflation.
 The adverse impact on teachers, school leaders, schools and students is clear to see.